dibyanshuanand/slot_it/README.md

 ### Slot-It

-Mobile app written in Flutter to facilitate online booking of slots for doctors' appointment.
+Cross-platform mobile app facilitating online booking of doctor's appointments.
-It uses Firebase for backend and includes custom booking logic, from scratch.
+Built on top of built from scratch logic to simplify booking process, eliminating hassles of in-person bookings and avoids mis-alignments and collisions in bookings.

+App written in Dart using Flutter.
+Firebase used as backend.

-Work in progress.
+🚧 Work in progress.